 A child who is clinically vulnerable may be able to continue learning in the safety of their own home or a child may not be able come to school because their parents/carers are CEV.
 In this situation bespoke arrangements are made with the class teacher and family concerned, this will include a weekly pack and direct contact with the class teacher; and is organised on a case-by-case basis.

 1. How long can I expect work set by the academy to take my child?

 The minimum amount of time remote education should be in practice for Key Stage 1 (Years 1 and 2) is 3 hours per day.
 This may be less for younger children.
 For Key Stage 2 children (Year 3, 4, 5 and 6) this is increased to 4 hours per day.
-This includes both live lessons or pre-recorded video, the assignments students are set after these, as well as other sessions such as times-tables practice and reading.
+Live lessons with , the assignments students are set after these, as well as other sessions such as times-tables practice and reading.